akka/akka/akka-docs/src/main/paradox/project/rolling-update.md

 It's not supported to have a cluster with more than two different versions.
 Roll out the first update completely before starting next update.

+Rolling update from classic remoting to Artery is not supported since the protocol is completely different.
+It will require a full cluster shutdown and new startup.

 ## Shutdown order

 It's best to keep the node that has been running the longest until last.
 That is because